MicrosoftDocs/customer-voice/cv-docs/send-survey-email.md

 > - To customize the **From** address of the email, see [Customize the sender's email address](customize-sender-email.md).

-<a name="import-recipients"></a>

 ## Upload contacts from a CSV file

 You can upload a maximum of 10,000 contacts by using a CSV file.
 You can also use this file to associate a survey invitation and response to an entity in Common Data Service.
+You can also specify values for the variables added in the **Variables** panel.
 To upload contacts, you must first [create the CSV file](#create-a-csv-file) and then [upload the CSV file](#upload-a-csv-file).

 <a name="create-a-csv-file"></a>

 ### Create the CSV file

 Provide details in the CSV file in the following order: Email address, first name, last name.
-To associate a survey invitation and response to an entity, you must provide the regarding entity ID and regarding entity name.
+If you want to specify values for variables, you can add them after the last name column in the CSV file.
 To quickly get started, you can also download a CSV template.

 **To download a CSV template**

 1. In the email editor, select **Upload contacts** in the **Recipients** field.

-2. In the **Upload contacts** panel, select **Download a template**.
+2. In the **Upload contacts** panel, select **Download template**.

     ![Download a CSV template to create a recipient list](media/download-csv-template.png "Download a CSV template to create a recipient list")